denten-books/plain-text/main.md

 status of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
 The conundrum reveals a problem in the very formulation of the
-question: What is digitality?
+question: What constitutes the digital?
 The digital falls apart as an ontological category.
 Rather than a state of being, it indicates a systematic imposition of structure.

 From the instrumental point of view, to make something digital, to digitize, is to liberate representation from its medium and to allow for copying and preservation.
+That is not to say that digitization liberates thought from its material context, rather, it allows for its continual advancement and remediation.
 Digitization, in that sense, is necessary prerequisite for culture.
-Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts of its origins.
-Digitality, in that sense, arises as a political property that regulates the transmission of thought as representation.
+Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
+Being digital, in that sense, arises as a political property that regulates transmission of thought as representation.
+Text on paper or screen remains digital only in so far as the medium is not fixed.
+Truly digital text can be placed into "other hands," reliably copied, and transmitted.
+A document restricted or classified in any way looses some of the necessary preconditions for being digital.
+Technologies like "digital rights management" (DRM), which work to fix representation into a specific medium, transform digital content back into its media-dependent, irreproducible, and analog forms.
+Another way to put it would be to say that on "protected" devices the content is digital for some users and analog for others that don't have permissions to remidiate.

 #### 1.3.4 WYSINAWYG (What You See Is Not Always What You Get)